-On the primary acceptability outcome (see Table 2), overall satisfaction with ACT on Vaping averaged 3.8 points (SD=1.3), which exceeded the acceptability benchmark of at least 3.5 on the 5-point rating scale.
+On the primary acceptability outcome (see Table 2), overall satisfaction with ACT on Vaping averaged 3.8 points (standard deviation [SD] = 1.3), which exceeded the acceptability benchmark of at least 3.5 on the 5-point rating scale.

 We also examined several exploratory indicators of acceptability, including ratings of satisfaction and usability and program utilization.
-On the treatment satisfaction survey, mean satisfaction ratings (on a 1-5 scale) were all higher among those in the ACT on Vaping arm compared to the control arm for program usefulness, feeling more clear about how to quit vaping as a result of the program, having new ways of looking at quitting vaping as a result of the program, having new ways of looking at quitting vaping as a result of the program.
+On the treatment satisfaction survey, mean satisfaction ratings (on a 1-5 scale) were all higher among those in the ACT on Vaping arm compared to the control arm for program usefulness, feeling more clear about how to quit vaping as a result of the program, having new ways of looking at quitting vaping as a result of the program, and feeling that the program will help them quit vaping when they are ready.
 Additionally, a greater proportion of participants in the ACT on Vaping arm than in the control arm said that they would recommend the program to a friend.

-For participants assigned to the ACT on Vaping arm, the mean score on the System Usability Scale was 75.6 (SD=16.9), exceeding the scale's benchmark usability score of 68.
+For participants assigned to the ACT on Vaping arm, the mean score on the System Usability Scale was 75.6 (SD = 16.9), exceeding the scale's benchmark usability score of 68.
 A total of 71.4% (15/23) of participants had SUS scores higher than the benchmark score of 68.
-The mean number of app sessions completed was 1.6 (SD=2.4) out of 6, with n=6 (19.4%) of participants completing all 6 sessions.
-Additionally, n=10 participants (32.3%) discontinued the text messaging portion of the program before the end of the 12-week program (n=4 within the first week).
+The mean number of app sessions completed was 1.6 (SD = 2.4) out of 6, with n = 6 (19.4%) of participants completing all 6 sessions.
+Additionally, n = 10participants (32.3%) discontinued the text messaging portion of the program before the end of the 12-week program (n = 4within the first week).
 Of the interactive interventional text messages that requested a response, which were only included in the ACT on Vaping arm, 71% of participants responded to at least one message.
-The proportion of participants responding to at least one of the incentivized text messages, which were delivered on the same schedule in both arms, was descriptively lower in the ACT on Vaping arm (67.2%) compared with the control arm (91.8%).
+The proportion of participants responding to at least one of the incentivized text messages, which were delivered on the same schedule in both arms, was descriptively lower in the ACT on Vaping arm (67.2%)compared with the control arm (91.8%).